Begin your school year with advice and help from the best in the business!

 You do not have to be a CSPA member to attend our events.

-Submit your registration forms and payments by October 24th to ensure your registration packet is prepared for pick-up when you arrive on campus.
+Submit your registration online and send payment by October 21st to ensure your registration packet is prepared for pick-up when you arrive on campus.

-If you cannot meet the October 24th postmark deadline, consider faxing your completed registration form to us in advance and bring full payment with you.
+If you cannot meet the October 21st postmark deadline, please register online and bring full payment with you.

-The price of admission is based on the number of delegates (advisers are included as delegates) attending as a group:16 or more delegates = $39
+The price of admission is based on the number of delegates (advisers are included as delegates) attending as a group:

 The Day At A Glance: